1990 Indianapolis 500: Sunday May 13

 A hectic, abbreviated qualifying session saw 16 attempts before the track closed at 6 p.m.
 Rick Mears (224.215 mph) and Bobby Rahal (222.694 mph) tentatively rounded out the front row.
 The day ended when Rich Vogler wrecked in turn two on his third qualifying lap.

 Several drivers including Danny Sullivan, Al Unser Jr., Arie Luyendyk, and A. J. Foyt, were left waiting in line at the 6 o'clock gun.
 They would have to wait until the following Saturday to have a shot at the pole position.
 Time trials was scheduled to pick up with the remainder of the pole round on Saturday.

 Scott Brayton took to the track for his attempt, but his crew forgot to wave the green flag to start the run.
-His run was negated, and he lost his opportunity to qualify in the pole position round.
+His run was negated, and he lost his opportunity to qualify during the pole position round.

 Practice (second week)

 Monday May 14

 Arie Luyendyk, who was not able to qualify yet, was the fastest car of the day at 221.773 mph.
 Al Unser Jr. concentrated on race day setups instead, and ran a lap of 220.496 mph.